Open applications and general info about positions

 Provided there is a fit and space, external (non-NUS) PhD students may carry out a portion of their research at our Lab in the form of a research visit.
 Please refer to the NUS Non-Graduating Programme for the framework of the scheme.

 Opportunities for master students

 Every year, we accept a number of highly motivated, independent, and talented students to work on graduation projects (theses/dissertations) in our research domain.
-These are the main channel how students can work with us.
+That is the main channel how students can work with us.

 Such mode of work has been mutually quite productive, as above average quality projects have been published in top journals and conferences, enhancing students' CVs and boosting their applications to PhD programmes.
 At the same time, we are happy that the multidisciplinary spectrum and interest of the students and the research has enriched the breadth of expertise and knowledge of our group.
 Further, the students have used this opportunity to advance their analytical, coding, and research skills, and build proficiency in a new topic of their interest.

-If you are looking for a topic, have a look at existing projects (the link also includes examples of completed theses) to get an impression of the scope.
+If you are looking for a topic, have a look at examples of completed theses to get an impression of the scope.
 It is possible to discuss a topic that will suit your background and interest.

 Are some of the options listed above of your interest or you have a general enquiry?
 Feel free to get in touch with us through email (listed on the home page).
 While we appreciate interest, we cannot attend to generic applications without a clear motivation and understanding of the scope of our work.

 National University of Singapore

 To learn more about our university, please visit its website.